My soft sell approach sabotages me whenever prospective customers ask me, “Do you make websites?”

 I don’t advertise website builds as one of my business services for several reasons.

-Second, I don’t feel like a new website is always the best solution for a business.
+Second, I don’t believe that a new website is always the best solution for a business.
 If you don’t have a website at all, of course you should have one.
-If you have an old website, you may just need to update it instead of doing an entire rebuild.
+If you have a website, you may just need to update it instead of doing an entire rebuild.

 Third, website builds can be long, expensive projects that move into deeper development and software needs.
 I have directed huge website projects in the past and I know that these kinds of endeavors require a team with a wide set of skills.

 So, the answer is quite roundabout.
 I do build websites — through another agency.
 I don’t take on large website rebuilds (think medium to large organizations with 100 + pages of content) because I don’t have the capacity to do that responsibly as a freelancer.

 I do love working with businesses to help them get more out of their existing websites by improving and optimizing their sites.